 There are several online resources you can use to learn NZSL.

 Learn New Zealand Sign Language This site offers an online course to do at your own pace.
-It is broken into topics and each topic is divided into sections for words, phrases, conversations and a wrap-up of important points.

 NZSL classes for the workplace Deaf Aotearoa NZ.
 This course provides your workplace with an understanding of relevant New Zealand Sign Language (NZSL) vocabulary to increase your ability to effectively communicate with your Deaf clients and customers.